okviz/okviz.github.io/_mydocs/calendar-pro/options/toolbar/grouping.md

 ---
 **Default value:** On

-When the **Grouping controls** option is enabled, you can change the grouping in the toolbar.
+This option enables a toolbar button to control how the calendar cells are grouped.

-Learn more about grouping in the [granularity](../../features/granularities.md) section.
+Learn more about grouping in the [Granularity](../../features/granularities.md) section.